KRyan23/CycleScene/readme.md

 ### Content

--   Privacy Policy - Some of the privacy policy was borrowed from [this link]() to save time on the project.
+-   Privacy Policy - Some of the privacy policy was borrowed from [this link](https://www.wiggle.co.uk/h/option/PrivacyPolicy) to save time on the project.
+-   Privacy Policy - Some of the returns policy was borrowed from [this link](https://www.wiggle.co.uk/h/option/returnsprocedure) to save time on the project.
 -   The remaining content was written by myself with some minor contributions by family and friends.

+-  Some of the bike services content was adapted from [this link](https://www.360cycles.ie/our-services/bike-repair-bookings/)

 -   The quote on the main page is by a famous long distance cyclist - Heinz Stucke &nbsp;